Dev-Zhao/ProfStef-README/README.md

 	   show: 'Pharo' ;
 	   cr.
 ```
-"Try to go to the next lesson with a cascade of two 'next' messages:"
+Try to go to the next lesson with a cascade of two 'next' messages:
 ```smalltalk
 ProfStef next; next.
 ```
 ---
 ### LOST?
 (18/29)
-"Hey, you should not be here!!
+Hey, you should not be here!!

-Go back and use a cascade!"
+Go back and use a cascade!
 ```smalltalk
 ProfStef previous.
 ```
 ---
 ### Blocks (19/29)
-"Cascade is cool!
+Cascade is cool!
 Let's talk about blocks.

 Blocks are anonymous methods that can be stored into variables and executed on demand.

-Blocks are delimited by square brackets: []"
+Blocks are delimited by square brackets: `[]`
 ```smalltalk
 [StPlayground open].
 ```
-"does not open a Browser because the block is not executed.
+does not open a Browser because the block is not executed.

-Here is a block that adds 2 to its argument (its argument is named x):"
+Here is a block that adds 2 to its argument (its argument is named x):
 ```smalltalk
 [:x | x+2].
 ```
-"We can execute a block by sending it value messages."
+We can execute a block by sending it value messages.
 ```smalltalk
 [:x | x+2] value: 5.
 "Output: 7"
 ```